 President Scott has served as the 12th permanent president of Chicago State University since July 1, 2018, guiding the institution through a period of historic renewal and strategic growth.
 As the only four-year U.S. Department of Education-designated Predominantly Black Institution (PBI) in Illinois, CSU has flourished under her leadership, embracing a bold new direction as a regional public university powerhouse.
 A national voice for equity in higher education, President Scott co-founded the National Coalition of Predominantly Black Institutions of Higher Education and helped launch the first-ever Congressional PBI Caucus.

 During her visit, President Scott shared insights from her own leadership journey, offering a candid look at the experiences that shaped her approach to guiding an institution through transformation and advocating for equity.
-Her distinguished legal career has earned her national recognition, and she has been named one of Crain’s Chicago Business’ Most Powerful Women in Chicago Business.
+Her distinguished legal career has earned her national recognition, and she has been named one of Crain’s Chicago Business’ .
 The discussion provided attendees with a unique opportunity to learn from a leader whose career spans law, public service, and higher education.

 A central theme of the talk was practical advice for students looking to excel in their studies and achieve their goals.
 President Scott emphasized the importance of resilience, intentionality, and building strong support networks.
 She encouraged students to remain focused on their purpose, to embrace challenges as opportunities for growth, and to actively seek mentorship throughout their academic and professional careers.